 Giving Sunshine Coast kids with disabilities the brightest start

-Animal assisted learning, early education AND therapy under one roof?
-For parents of kids with disabilities this sounds too good to be true.
-But this one-of-a-kind service now exists on the Sunshine Coast and it is changing the lives of everyone that comes through its doors.
+Animal-assisted learning, early education AND therapy within one service?
+For parents of kids with disabilities, this sounds too good to be true.
+But this one-of-a-kind service now exists on the Sunshine Coast and is changing the lives of everyone who comes through its doors.

 From the outside, Bright Start Early Learning and Early Intervention Centre looks like many other suburban early learning services.
 But from the moment you walk through the doors, it is instantly apparent that this is no ordinary childcare service.

 For parents of kids with disabilities, this centre seems like the stuff of dreams.
-But this is a very real service that psychologist and Board Certified Behaviour Analyst (BCBA) Sarah Clark has created on the Sunshine Coast.
-It’s the only one of its kind, and the difference it is already making in families’ lives is immeasurable.
+But this is a genuine service that psychologist and Board Certified Behaviour Analyst (BCBA) Sarah Clark has created on the Sunshine Coast.
+It’s the only one of its kind, and the difference it already makes in families’ lives is immeasurable.

-“As a behaviour analyst and psychologist, I would regularly visit family homes for appointments and I often picked up on appointment fatigue—particularly in the early years,” says Sarah.
+“As a behaviour analyst and psychologist, I regularly visited family homes for appointments, and I often picked up on appointment fatigue—particularly in the early years,” says Sarah.

-Appointment fatigue is exactly as it sounds.
-Following a diagnosis, families are met with a slew of appointments to take the child to: speech pathology, OT, behavioural therapy and physiotherapy.
+Appointment fatigue is precisely as it sounds.
+Following a diagnosis, families are met with a slew of appointments to take the child to speech pathology, OT, behavioural therapy and physiotherapy.

-“I also heard the same story time and time again, how families were struggling to find childcare for their child, due to the child’s additional needs,” Sarah adds.
+“I also heard the same story repeatedly, how families were struggling to find childcare for their child due to the child’s additional needs,” Sarah adds.

 “I quickly realised that there was a huge need for an early learning service for kids with disabilities.
 One that could also host their therapy under the same roof,” says Sarah.